Mission and Goals

-The responsibilities of the CTE Committee members include the following:
+The responsibilities of the CTE Subcommittee members include the following:

-- Advise the District-Wide CTE Committee of the needs and concerns of CTE programs at their college.
+- Advise the District-Wide CTE Subcommittee of the needs and concerns of CTE programs at their college.

-- Represent and support the decisions of the District-Wide CTE Committee throughout the Planning and Budget Integration Model process, especially to the District Education Committee.
+- Represent and support the decisions of the District-Wide CTE Subcommittee throughout the Planning and Budget Integration Model process, especially to the District Education Committee.

-- Inform the administration and faculty of the colleges which they represent about the proceedings of the District-Wide CTE Committee.
+- Inform the administration and faculty of the colleges which they represent about the proceedings of the District-Wide CTE Subcommittee.

-- When necessary, represent and support the decisions and actions of the District-Wide CTE Committee at district, college, and community meetings.
+- When necessary, represent and support the decisions and actions of the District-Wide CTE Subcommittee at district, college, and community meetings.

 - Promote, cultivate, and sustain a regionally-recognized and student-friendly environment for CTE.

-The responsibility of the CTE Committee is to advise the District Education Committee of the needs and concerns of CTE Programs and services, which include but are not limited to the following:
+The responsibility of the CTE Subcommittee is to advise the District Education Committee of the needs and concerns of CTE Programs and services, which include but are not limited to the following: